h4cktoria/Marinette/README.md

 -   [OpenViper](https://github.com/cantemizyurek/viper-3.0) by SkidMall
 -   [MTX Franework](https://github.com/tuonux/mtx) by tuonux.
 Not a shell, just an interesting project that I've decided to include anyway

-If you want me to add your shell, then open an issue and I will add you as fast as I can!
+If you want me to add your shell, then open an issue and I'll add you as fast as I can!
 However, do keep in mind that I DON'T endorse proprietary projects as they are potentially malicious to the end user, and therefore won't add something like Viper/Omni/RedFox/etc